 1962 CAMBIENT buys Hayley Wood for £5,000 – about £40 per acre.

 1970 Raveley, Gamsey and Lady's Woods purchased by Beds & Hunts Trust for £10,000 after a very successful public appeal.

-1979 The Countryside Classroom at Ramsey Heights opens.
+1979 The Countryside Classroom at Ramsey Heights, the Great Fen, opens.

 1987 Peterborough Wildlife Group founded.